ASCENDINGHeat/UTSpbpProject/README.md

 # ASCENSION SIM STUDIO — Website

-**ASCENSION SIM STUDIO** adalah sebuah studio fiksi yang berfokus pada pembuatan **mod premium untuk game balap _Assetto Corsa_**.
+**ASCENSION SIM STUDIO** is a fictional studio focused on creating **premium mods for the racing game _Assetto Corsa_**.
-Website ini berfungsi sebagai platform untuk **menampilkan dan menjual produk-produk modifikasi mobil dan trek balap** yang imersif serta realistis.
+This website serves as a platform to **showcase and sell immersive and realistic car and racing track modifications**.

 ---

-## Teknologi yang Digunakan
+## Technologies Used

-- **HTML** – Struktur utama halaman
+- **HTML** – Main structure of the page
-- **Tailwind CSS** – Styling modern dan responsif
+- **Tailwind CSS** – Modern and responsive styling
-- **JavaScript (Vanilla)** – Fungsionalitas dasar seperti:
+- **JavaScript (Vanilla)** – Basic functionalities such as:
-  - Carousel gambar
+  - Image carousel
-  - Navigasi menu versi mobile
+  - Mobile menu navigation

 ---

-## Tampilan Website
+## Website Preview

-Beberapa tangkapan layar dari tampilan website:
+Some screenshots of the website:

-- Suasana balapan saat matahari terbenam
+- Racing atmosphere at sunset
-- Detail bagian belakang mobil di lintasan lurus
+- Rear view of a car on a straight track
-- Tampilan detail sisi mobil dengan livery kustom
+- Detailed side view of a car with custom livery

 >
 ---

-## Video YouTube (Tentatif)
+## YouTube Video (Tentative)

-Tonton video presentasi proyek kami di YouTube untuk melihat lebih banyak fitur dan detail dari website serta mod yang kami tawarkan.
+Watch our project presentation video on YouTube to see more features and details of the website and the mods we offer.

-📺 **[Link Video Akan Ditambahkan di Sini]**
+**[Video Link Will Be Added Here]**

 ---